 This might be a good time to take a lunch break if you haven’t already.
 The Pier has several food options from seafood to burgers!

-Once you have seen enough of the pier remember to head back to return your rental bicycles before the 2-hour window is up (unless you wish to keep them longer and pay more).
+Once you have seen enough of the pier remember to head back to return your rental bicycles before the rental time is up.
 After you return your bikes head on over to the last stop on the itinerary!

 Last Stop: Venice Sign